Kangaroo, Wallaroo, Euro, WallabyKangaroos Black-footed Rock Wallaby Eastern Grey Kangaroo Red Kangaroo Wallaroo Western Grey Kangaroo

-The genus Macropus in the family Macropodidae, is a group of marsupials commonly known as kangaroos, wallaroos and wallabies.
+The genus Macropus and Osphranter, in the family Macropodidae, is a group of marsupials commonly known as kangaroos, wallaroos and wallabies.

 In 1770 Captain Cook and his crew spent 7 weeks ashore in North Queensland repairing their ship, the Endeavour, which had been damaged on the Great Barrier Reef.
 While there they saw Australia’s extraordinary hopping mammals for the first time.